about me

 upcoming & recent

-[Poster] (Non)factivity & causal inference in evaluative adjective constructions.
+(Non)factivity and causal inference in evaluative adjective constructions.
+COCOA webinar.